riscv-software-src/riscv-tools/README.md

 operating system, we will have to provide these libraries and headers if we want to run dynamically-linked binaries and compile programs natively.

-We now must instruct the `riscv-linux-gcc` build process to place our system root files in a place we can get to them.
+We now must instruct the `riscv64-unknown-linux-gnu-gcc` build process to place our system root files in a place we can get to them.
 We call this directory `SYSROOT`.
 Let's set our `$SYSROOT` environment variable for easy access throughout the build process.
 Ensure that